 Generally, cocaine use starts as a recreational activity that takes place during social gatherings.

-However, becoming addicted to the feeling of euphoria that it gives you could result in someone becoming a habitual cocaine user and abnormal settings.
+However, becoming addicted to the feeling of euphoria that it gives you could result in someone becoming a habitual cocaine user and having abnormal settings.
 For example, people may begin to regularly use cocaine before going to work, attending a public event, or even before leaving the house.

 In extreme cases, someone may choose to use cocaine instead of handling other obligations, such as picking up their children from school.